misterjtc/raspberrypi_security/README.md

 ---

-This project uses **open-source** software to deliver a cost effective home security solution.
+This project uses **open-source** software to deliver a cost effective home security solution with motion detection.

 The pieces of software used in this project are highly flexible and can likely be adapted to your configuration although it may deviate from what I have outlined below.

-# How to Install and Configure Motion on RaspberryPi
+# How to Configure the RaspberryPi
 =============

 ## (OPTIONAL) Configure Headless Access